Average cost optimal control under weak ergodicity hypotheses: Relative value iterations: Introduction

 Pointwise boundedness of discounted relative value functions was verified from scratch for a specific application in \cite{Agarwal-08}.
 The techniques therein, which leverage near-monotonicity in a manner different from here, may be more generally applicable.

 Some of the aforementioned works derive an \emph{average cost optimality inequality} (ACOI) as opposed to an equation.
 The ACOE is derived in \cites{Costa-12,Feinberg-02,ref:HLL1,Vega-Amaya-03,Feinberg-17, Jaskiewicz-06,Vega-Amaya-18}.
 Also worth noting is \cite{Feinberg-17} which derives the ACOE for a classical inventory problem under a weak condition known as $\cK$-inf-compactness.
 The works in \cites{Jaskiewicz-06,Vega-Amaya-18} derive the ACOE under additional uniform stability conditions which we avoid.
+The works \cite{Vega-Amaya-03}, \cite{Vega-Amaya-18} also use a minorization condition like us, but the purpose there is to facilitate a fixed point argument which is possible due to the stronger stability assumptions.

 Our focus is on the ACOE rather than the ACOI because our eventual aim is to establish convergence of relative value iteration for which this is explicitly used.
-Moreover, for this convergence result we require uniqueness of the solution to the ACOE within a suitable class of function.
+Moreover, for this convergence result we require uniqueness of the solution to the ACOE within a suitable class of functions.

 Studies such as \cites{Schal,Feinberg-12,H-L-91} work with standard Borel state spaces whereas we work with Polish spaces.
 We assume that the running cost is near-monotone (see \hyperlink{C}{(C)} in \cref{S2.2}), a notion more general than the more commonly used `inf-compactness'.
 The latter requires the level sets of the running cost functions to be compact, necessitating in particular that for non-$\sigma$-compact spaces, they be extended real-valued.
 On the contrary, a $\cK$-inf-compact cost (see \hyperlink{A1}{(A1)} in \cref{S3.1}) together with \hyperlink{C}{(C)} allows for more flexibility.